strues/TopShelf/README.md

 Top Shelf Guild
 ===========

 A website built for Top Shelf, a World of Warcraft guild using MongoDB, Angular.js, Express.js, and Node.js.

 #### Intro
-This is a repository for an SPA I'm building for my World of Warcraft guild.
-Please feel free to
-leave comments, suggestions or use it as a base for your own project.
+Top Shelf is an SPA for managing my World of Warcraft guild's website.
+Please feel free to leave comments, submit pull requests or use it as a base for your own project.

-##### Currently in early(ish) stages of development
+##### Currently in early(ish) stages of development: Version: 0.4-beta

 Before beginning you should have [NodeJS](http://www.nodejs.com) and [MongoDB](http://www.mongodb.org/downloads) installed on your computer.
 As a quick note, I do all of my work using a Mac so any commands I included might not work for Windows users.

 ### Usage

 Clone the repo